iVishalr/SWIFT/README.md

   --seed int        Seed for reproducibility.
 ```

 `test.py` script does not store the predictions in files.
 Please see the next section for storing the results from SWIFT.
+Using `--forward_chop` redcues memory consumption but results in lower PSNR and SSIM scores compared to the reported scores.

 ## Predictions